leikareipa/rallysported-frontend/README.md

 You can find RallySportED-js running live on the web [here](https://www.tarpeeksihyvaesoft.com/rallysported/).

 ## Features
-- Create and edit tracks for Rally-Sport in your browser
+- Ability to create and edit Rally-Sport tracks in your browser
-- Genuine olden software-rendered 3D graphics
+- Software 3D rendering that replicates the game's unique style
-- Vanilla JavaScript with a bit of Vue for the UI
+- All in vanilla JavaScript (with a bit of Vue for the UI)

 ![](./images/screenshots/beta.8/yleiso-ek.png)